FerretDB/FerretDB/website/blog/2024-08-19-otel-context-propagation-in-ferretdb.md

 At FerretDB, we want to empower users to pass such context.
 We decided to utilize the `comment` field to do it.
 We parse the content of the `comment` field, and if it's a JSON document with a `ferretDB` key, we check for tracing data.
-If the tracing data is present, FerretDB sets the parent's context when a span for the current operation is created.
+If the tracing data is present, FerretDB sets the parent context for a span created for the current operation.

 An example of a comment with tracing data could look like this: